alephant/MA-data/3 EVLUATION/Räz & Beisbart objections.md

 Objection 3:
 Objection against Sullivan's notion of understanding:
-- Sullivan employs a strong notion of understanding (explanatory understanding) which she cannot reasonably back up
+Sullivan employs a strong notion of understanding (explanatory understanding) which she cannot reasonably back up.
-- however, employing a weak notion would not do her a favour as it has nothing to do with true understanding for which she wants to argue (objectional understanding; heuristics; exploration)
+However, employing a weak notion would not do her a favour as it has nothing to do with true understanding for which she wants to argue (objectional understanding; heuristics; exploration)
-- Sullivan argues that ML can provide explanatory understanding; her reasons are not sufficient; in fact there are fundamental reasons why DNN cannot provide explanatory understanding; however, a weak sense of understanding provided by DNN (e.g. heuristics) trivial as DNN certainly provide this sense of understanding already
+Sullivan argues that ML can provide explanatory understanding; her reasons are not sufficient; in fact there are fundamental reasons why DNN cannot provide explanatory understanding; however, a weak sense of understanding provided by DNN (e.g. heuristics) trivial as DNN certainly provide this sense of understanding already

-- thus, DNN lack "functional transparency" (Creel, 2020) which they argue is in fact a problem for understanding from ML models
-- DNN do not "implement" classifier function, rather classifier is a property of DNN and represents the input-output relation of the DNN (but for the sake of argument, R&B give her that)
-- DNN do not enable explanatory understanding as DNN achieve conditions for expl. understanding only to some degree:
+DNN do not enable explanatory understanding as DNN achieve conditions for expl. understanding only to some degree:
 	- predicitive power is not explanatory power
 	- how-possibly explanations do not provide explanatory understanding
 	- DNN do not even provide how-possibly explanations